Designing catalytic conversations that move the organisation forward

 Get started by identifying the few conversations that touch the many, where we can showcase how we want to gather when at our best, what kind of conversations we believe in, exemplifying how to leverage the wisdom of the crowd and leave people engaged.
 And then redesign these meetings to be the essence of what we aspire to be – make them generative, catalytic and iconic.

 Examples could be onboarding events, monthly management meetings, biyearly large-scale gatherings, iconic leadership trainings, quarterly regional meetings – meetings that touch the many and where the opportunity of exceeding expectations might have a catalytic impact.

 Just as much as iconic meetings can catalyse impact, toxic conversations can drain it.
-An alternative could therefore be to look for a meeting that is broken and revitalise the conversation to bring back the sense of purpose or progress that is needed.
+An alternative could be to look for a broken meeting and revitalise the conversation to bring back the sense of purpose or progress that is needed.

 In every organisation, there will be conversations that need to stop to give space for the emergence of more relevant topics.
 These conversations do not necessarily take place in singular meetings but will be a topic, theme or way of being in conversations that shows up across many touchpoints.

 Often, these conversations are relatively easy to identify.
 They hold us back from progressing and can be anything from toxic, cross-functional critique, corporate theatre masquerading as strategy, spending more time in meetings discussing the past and the internal than focusing on the future and the external.